grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 You can configure your k6 test scripts so that different sets of VUs execute different functions.
 This helps simulate traffic to real-world applications, where user behavior is rarely uniform.
-For example, the majority of traffic to an e-commerce site might come from users who only search items and read reviews.
+For example, most traffic to an e-commerce site might come from users who only search for items and read reviews.
 A small percentage of users might actively shop, performing actions that involve writes to the database and calls to different APIs.

-To account for these different behaviors, testers often want to distribute their VUs into different logical behaviors. k6 supports multiple ways to do this.

-The following sections provide examples of how to structure scripts to split logic across VUs.
+The following sections provide examples of how to structure k6 scripts to split logic across VUs.
-To inspect the results for a certain behavior, you can [create a custom metric](/using-k6/metrics/create-custom-metrics), or use [Tags](/using-k6/tags-and-groups) to filter by scenario, code block, or individual request.
+To inspect the results for a certain behavior, you can [create a custom metric](/using-k6/metrics/create-custom-metrics) or use [Tags](/using-k6/tags-and-groups) to filter by scenario, code block, or individual request.

-along with some strategies to granularly filter results.

 <Blockquote mod="note" title="Aim for simplicity">

-These techniques could be used to create very complex configurations.
+These techniques can create very complex configurations.
-However, more complexity creates more ambiguity for results interpretation
+However, more complexity creates more ambiguity in result interpretation

 </Blockquote>